 In Section 4 we provide an algorithm suitable to calculate a refined version of a given Voronoi diagram when adding a set of further points.
 We prove in Theorem 4.1 that the resulting mesh is complete.
 Section 5 exploits the properties of the algorithm to introduce a fast way to calculate quasi-periodic grids.
+Section 6 introduces HighVoronoi-computations on Spheres.

-In Section 6 we have a look at the robustness of the algorithm, i.e. how likely it is to find a corrupted vertex, edge or interface.
+In Section 7 we have a look at the robustness of the algorithm, i.e. how likely it is to find a corrupted vertex, edge or interface.

-In Section 7 we discuss performance tests based on the Julia implementation HighVoronoi.jl and in Section 8 we give a wrap-up of our findings and provide an outlook.
+In Section 8 we discuss performance tests based on the Julia implementation HighVoronoi.jl and in Section 9 we give a wrap-up of our findings and provide an outlook.